Hasan ibn Ali: Terms of the treaty

 Veccia Vaglieri finds certain variants of the treaty impossible to reconcile.
-She lists several conditions in the early sources and questions their veracity, including an annual payment of one or two million dirhams to Hasan, a single payment of five million dirhams from the treasury of Kufa, annual revenues from variously-named districts in Persia, succession of Hasan to Mu'awiya or a council (shura) after Mu'awiya, and preference for the Banu Hashim over the Banu Umayyad in pensions.
-Another condition was that Mu'awiya should end the ritual cursing of Ali in mosques, writes Mavani.
+She lists several conditions in the early sources and questions their veracity, including an annual payment of one or two million dirhams to Hasan, a single payment of five million dirhams from the treasury of Kufa, annual revenues from variously named districts in Persia, succession of Hasan to Mu'awiya I or a council (shura) after Mu'awiya I, and preference for the Banu Hashim over the Banu Umayyad in pensions.
+Another condition was that Mu'awiya I should end the ritual cursing of Ali in mosques, writes Mavani.